david942j/one_gadget/README.md

 ##### Why

 Consider this scenario when exploiting:
-1. Able to write on GOT (Global Offset Table) functions
+1. Able to write on GOT (Global Offset Table)
 2. Libc base address is unknown

 In this scenario you can choose to write two low-byte on a GOT entry with one-gadget's two low-byte.